Symptom: Your golf aiming is poor, because you have well struck shots that are straight but off target.

 Why it works: It’s hard to aim at a target 200 yards away with any certainty.
 When your target is far away, it is easy to get off line without you knowing, which causes you to compensate during your swing, leading to shots that either “feel good” but are off line, or are off target “just like the last time”.
 How annoying!

-A Near-in Aim Point helps your Golf Aiming
+A Near-in Aim Point is Exactly What your Golf Aiming Needs

 It’s much easier to aim at something that is close to you.
 And, since you can’t put a club on the ground like you do on the driving range, it’s doubly important that you use this method to ensure proper alignment.